openmonetize/openmonetize/README.md

 ### 1. The Setup

-You wrap your LLM calls (OpenAI, Anthropic, etc.) with our lightweight SDK.
+You wrap your LLM calls (OpenAI, Anthropic, Google Gemini, etc.) with our lightweight SDK.

 ```typescript
 import { OpenMonetize } from '@openmonetize/sdk';